rjar2020/post-delivery/README.md

 ### to-do
 - PHP ingester to hit POST /postback endpoint
-- Dead letter queue and retry mechanism for postback failed to process.
 - Observability
 - Kafka config improvements for HA, and start many instances of the app to make the most of it.
 - Github CI to run the tests, build and push image to Dockerhub